Alex Cordaz: Inter Milan

 Cordaz started his career at Inter Milan.
 In the 2001–02 season, he was the regular selection ahead of Mathieu Moreau for first choice at Primavera Team (U20 team), where he won the championship.

-When he turned 19, he was farmed out to Spezia of Serie C1.
+When he turned 19, he was loaned out to Spezia of Serie C1.
 He played as the backup of Hugo Daniel Rubini.

 In summer 2003, he returned to Inter as first team 3rd goalkeeper, while his ex-competitor Moreau was farmed out to Spezia.
 Cordaz made his first team debut against Juventus on 4 February 2004 in a Coppa Italia match which ended in a 2–2 draw.

 He left for Spezia of Serie C1 again in January 2005.
 He won Coppa Italia Serie C along with Inter youth products Riccardo Meggiorini and Hernán Paolo Dellafiore, all of whom left on loan in January 2005.

 He spent the 2005–06 season at Acireale of Serie C1 along with Devis Nossa and Fabrizio Biava.
 He was the first choice of the team, but missed the relegation playoff and Simone Deliperi played instead.
 Acireale were relegated after losing in the playoffs.